hindu-comm/mail_stream_advaita-l/2017/08/DSV_in_the_advaitasi/290__Venkatraghavan_S.md

 >>
 >
 > The above two are brilliant points.
 In Mandukya 4th chapter, even while
-> refuting hetu-hetumat or any other sambandha between the ​jAgrat-prapancha
+> refuting hetu-hetumat or any other sambandha between the jAgrat-prapancha
 > seen and svapna-prapancha, Karikakara mentions something similar: with the
 > difference in appearance between the two, although there is none, we
 > provisionally give a certain transactional reality to it.
-> ​
+>
 >
 >> I'm not sure if others will like this answer, but I must say that it is a
 >> very satisfying explanation, even if it takes a bit of effort (at least for
 >> me it did) to understand both the question and the answer.
 >>
 > It was indeed satisfying, more so to learn of Shastriji's use of required
-> techniques without biases. ​Karikakara uses a similar technique of
+> techniques without biases.
+Karikakara uses a similar technique of
 > Vijnanavadins to dimiss other Buddhists and builds over it by negating them
 > using the same.
 I'm glad that Shastriji was accessible for this
-> clarification.​ Thanks again to both of you.
+> clarification.
+Thanks again to both of you.
 >
 > g
-> ​urupAdukAbhyAm​
+> urupAdukAbhyAm
 > ,
 > --Praveen R. Bhat
 > /* येनेदं सर्वं विजानाति, तं केन विजानीयात्। Through what should one know